Foster Hewitt: Later life

 Hewitt came out of retirement to broadcast the 1972 Summit Series (with colour commentator Brian Conacher).
 Hewitt was inducted into the Hockey Hall of Fame as a builder in 1965.
 In 1972, he was made an Officer of the Order of Canada.
 The Foster Hewitt Memorial Award from the Hockey Hall of Fame is named after him, as is the media gondola at the nearby Scotiabank Arena.
 Hewitt's original gondola from Maple Leaf Gardens was dismantled, then dumped into an incinerator in August 1979 to make room for private boxes, under the MLG leadership of Harold Ballard.

 Foster Hewitt was posthumously inducted into the Canadian Association of Broadcasters Hall of Fame in 1989 and the Ontario Sports Hall of Fame in 1996.

 Personal life

 He and his wife Elizabeth Kathleen How had a son, Bill Hewitt, and a daughter, Elizabeth Ann Somerville.
-Hewitt died of throat cancer on April 21, 1985 at the age of 82, at Providence Villa Nursing Home in Scarborough, Ontario.
+Hewitt died from a combination of Alzheimer's disease, kidney failure, and throat cancer on April 21, 1985, at the age of 82, at Providence Villa Nursing Home in Scarborough, Ontario.

 In popular culture

 A Canadian-style pub and grill restaurant was established in his name in Kaohsiung, Taiwan.

-Justin Kelly portrays Hewitt in the season two episode "Radio Daze" of the Canadian Broadcasting Corporation's Frankie Drake Mysteries series.